 Which college should I apply to?

-All colleges are academically strong, and your course (timetabled lectures, practicals, seminars, etc.) will be the same regardless of the college you are a member of.
+All colleges are academically strong, and your course (timetabled lectures, practicals, seminars, etc.) will be the same regardless of the college of which you are a member.

 The college to which an applicant applies has no bearing on their chances of gaining a place: the ratio of interviews to places is the same across all the colleges (so colleges with large numbers of places see more applicants at interview).
 Every applicant is interviewed at two colleges, helping to ensure that the strength of each college's cohort of applicants is very similar.